KyosukeTakami/HypoGen_LA/README.md

 ## License and Terms of Use

-This dataset is provided for academic and non-commercial research purposes only, particularly for research in artificial intelligence, education, and related fields.
+This dataset is provided for academic and non-commercial research purposes only, particularly for research in artificial intelligence, Learning Analytics, and related fields.

 Commercial use is strictly prohibited.